Moot Court Competition

 The winning team will receive a prize of $500.
 Prizes of $200 will also be given for the best brief and the best oral advocate.

-Registration is now open online.
-To register for the competition, please complete the online registration form and pay the non-refundable registration fee of $300 by credit card or mail a check payable to “Williams Institute/UC Regents”.
 Your registration fee includes continental breakfast and lunch.
 There is a limit of 38 teams for this competition and each school may enter one or two teams.
-The deadline to register is 5 p.m.
+The deadline to register was 5 p.m.
 (PST) on November 27, 2015.

 Sample Score Sheets